National Highway 334DD (India)

 National Highway 334DD, commonly referred to as NH 334DD is a national highway in India.
 It is a secondary route of National Highway 34.
 NH-334DD runs in the state of Uttar Pradesh in India.

+There are proposals to widen the entire route from Hamidpur to Bulandshahr, and construction is slated to begin soon.

 Route

 NH334DD connects Hamidpur, Jewar, Jhajhar, Kakod, Thana Chola, Bulandshahr in the state of Uttar Pradesh.

+The construction of Noida International Airport has led to a discontinuation in the route, between the village of Ranhara and the interchange with Yamuna Expressway.